whatyouhide/whatyouhide.github.io/_posts/2020-04-25-process-pools-with-elixirs-registry.md

 ---
 layout: post
-title: Pooling processes with Elixir's Registry
+title: Process pools with Elixir's Registry
-description: TODO
+description: A look at process pools and how to build routing pools (as opposed to checkout pools) using Elixir's built-in Registry.
 cover_image: cover-image.jpg
 tags:
   - elixir
   - registry
   - pooling
+  - otp
 ---

 When you have a limited number of resources that you have to share for your all application, like database connections or worker processes, what you need is a *pool*.
 In this post, we're going to take a look at one possible pooling strategy that highly leverages Elixir's built-in [Registry][registry-docs] resulting in fast, reliable, and cleanly designed pools.